SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 <!-- #region id="e2YtfQlQ8jO9" -->
 That estimation is not bad.
 We get the approximate right shape in the middle and that could be further improved by running the sampling trajectory longer.
-Or try a differnt spring constant.
+Or try a different spring constant.
 [Try it out!]

 But there are still some issues because we still cannot sample the entire space: